Sarah Biren

 • Vomiting [3]

-If you are concerned about potassium deficiency, speak to your health care pracitioner about getting a blood test.
+If you are concerned about potassium deficiency, speak to your healthcare practitioner about getting a blood test.
 They could review your potassium levels and adjust your diet or medication if needed.
 Overall, treatment for low potassium tends to involve treating the conditions causing it.
 People on diuretics or other medications for kidney disease may need to find alternatives if they have low potassium.
-But they should only do so under the direction of their healthcare practitioner.
-Otherwise, it’s recommended to increase intake of foods high in potassium.
+However, they should only do so under the direction of their healthcare practitioner.
+Otherwise, it’s recommended to increase the intake of foods high in potassium.
 Supplements should only be used under medical guidance.

 Foods High in Potassium